strongqa/docs.howitzer-framework.io/README.md

 ### Tagging ###

-BDD tools allow to filter a subset of scenarios by tags.
-For this purpose you have to mark a scenario with one or more tags.
-If feature is marked with a tag then all scenarios of feature inherit the one.
+BDD tools allow filtering a subset of scenarios by tags.
+For this purpose, you have to mark a scenario with one or more tags.
+If a feature is marked with a tag then all scenarios of feature inherit the one.

-It is good idea to mark all scenarios with priority tags.
+It is a good idea to mark all scenarios with priority tags.
 Critical scenarios execution with high priority helps you to discover critical bugs as soon as possible and do not spend time for minor scenarios execution in this case.

 You can find most used priority tags bellow:
 * **@smoke** - smoke test (critical functionality)